-- Statement of the Problem
+- a) Statement of the Problem

-- Project Design and Implementation
+- b) Project Design and Implementation

-- Capabilities and Competencies
+- c) Capabilities and Competencies

-- Plan for Collecting Data for this Solicitation's Performance Measures Submission of performance measures data is not required for the application.
-Performance measures are included as an alert that successful applicants will be required to submit specific data to the Bureau of Justice Assistance as part of their reporting requirements.
+- d) Plan for Collecting Data for this Solicitation's Performance Measures: Note: Submission of performance measures data is not required for the application.
+Performance measures are included as an alert that successful applicants will be required to submit specific data to BJA as part of their reporting requirements.
 For the application, the applicant should indicate an understanding of these requirements and discuss how the applicant will gather the required data, should the applicant receive funding.